Tanvir-13EEE/A-Novel-Multi-Stream-Spectral-Transformer/README.md

 Traditional fake image detectors often fail to **generalize across different generative models** and provide **little interpretability**.

 This project aims to develop a **universal synthetic image detection framework**.
-We Made the following contributions:
+We made the following contributions:

 - A rigorous mathematical taxonomy of generator-specific artifact signatures spanning spatial, frequency (FFT/DCT/DWT), statistical, and sensor-physics domains.
 - Developed a novel transformer architechture called Multi-Stream Spectral Transformer (MSST), the first architecture to unify all five signal domains under a single gated-attention backbone with swappable task heads.